ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerFoundry.md

 forge create --rpc-url arbSepolia --private-key $PRIVATE_KEY src/CToken.sol:CToken --constructor-args "CToken" "CTN" $ARB_SEPOLIA_C3_ENDPOINT <DAPP_ID> 18
 ```

-Copy the address of the contract that was deployed and go back to the dApp registry.
+Copy the address (the address listed after "Deployed to: ") of the contract that was deployed and go back to the dApp registry.
 We will refer to it as `<ARB_CTOKEN>`.

 ### Add Contract to dApp